ajpartner/The-Bible-Plugin/README.md

 # Bible-Brain-WP-Plugin
-Word Press Plugin for a Bible Reading interface using the Bible Brain / Digital Bible Platform API
+WordPress Plugin for a Bible Reading interface using the Bible Brain / Digital Bible Platform API